dmnfarrell/dmnfarrell.github.io/_posts/2019-11-29-embed-bokeh-plots-jekyll.markdown

 </script>
 ```

+Also ensure that the version of Bokeh included is sufficient for your script.
+Old versions might not work with certain code.
 Finally to insert the bokeh plot you just use this line in the blog page where you want the plot to appear.

 {% raw %}
 ```{% include bokeh_zim_plot.html %}```